Camp Blanding Joint Training Center, Starke FL

-The activity fee for encampment is the same for all participants regardless of capacity of attendance.
+The activity fee for encampment is $150 for cadet students and $50 for cadet and senior cadre.
 It is the policy of Florida Wing Cadet Programs that all activity fees be paid by the fee deadline via the online payment tool.
 Any applicant unable to pay via the online payment tool must coordinate with the activity director prior the fee deadline to arrange for an alternate method of fee payment.
-The complete fee schedule for encampment will be published once the activity registration has opened.

 Cadets applying for their first encampment, cadets applying to attend encampment a second time as an in-flight cadet, or cadets who've previously completed an encampment but do not meet the requirements for staff must apply under this category.
 Applicants will not complete the online staff application.

 |Cadet Cadre Application / Advanced Training Squadron

 UPDATE: Advanced Training Squadron

 The Advanced Training Squadron (ATS) consists of Cadets who have

 already completed one Encampment, but want to attend Encampment

 again.
 If you were not awarded a Staff Position, or missed the deadline

 please come as an ATS student!
 ATS will be studying a separate

 curriculum based on Florida Leadership Academy and other CAP